code4romania/seismic-risc/README.md

 ## Production

-In order to get the container ready for production use we need to first build it:
+In order to get the container ready for production use, we need to first build it:

 ```shell
 docker build -t seismic-risc:latest ./api